luketudge/introduction-to-programming/topics/extras/glossary.md

 ## return

 [Functions](#function) usually finish by outputting some kind of result.
 For example, the `len()` function outputs the length of its argument, and the `round()` function outputs the result of rounding its argument to the nearest whole number.
 We say that when a function has finished its work, the function 'returns', and whatever it gives us when it has finished is the function's 'return value'.
 For example the return value of `len('floccinaucinihilipilification')` is `29`, and the return value of `round(1.618)` is `2`.

+## script

+A script is a text file containing commands that are intended to be run, in order, as a program.
+The sense of 'script' here is the same as in an actor's script, which tells them what to say and do.
+Not all text files containing commands are scripts.
+Some may instead be [modules](#module), which do not of themselves run a specific program, but instead provide extra components that other programs may make use of.

 ## sequence